Prerequisites

 Create missing directories if found

-If the UXDG_CREATE_DIRS macro is defined, when handling a directory it will be checked whether it exists.
-If it does not, it will be created with its appropriate permissions (adds 0700, except when the directory is XDG_RUNTIME_DIR, where it will be replaced by 0700 as defined by the specification).
+If the UXDG_CREATE_DIRS macro is defined, when handling a directory, the library will check whether it exists.
+If it does not, it will be created with its appropriate permissions (adds 0700, except when the directory is XDG_RUNTIME_DIR, where the permissions will be set to 0700 as defined by the specification).

-If using CMake, CREATE_DIRS can define the macro for you.
+If using CMake, the CREATE_DIRS option can define the macro for you.

 Disable ignoring relative directories